 Talking points for the City Panning Commission’s hearing: Public Comment toolkit

 Los Angeles Poverty Department dedicated serval projects to the new zoning plans and the consequences they will have for the Skid Row community.
-See pages: The BACK 9, Golf and Zoning Policy in Los Angeles and How to House 7,000 People In Skid Row.
+See: The BACK 9, Golf and Zoning Policy in Los Angeles and How to House 7,000 People In Skid Row.
 And an exhibition about Skid Row’s efforts to have representation in the decisions that are made about its community: Zillionaires Against Humanity: Sabotaging the Skid Row Neighborhood Council.

 As a result, the Department of City Planning created a special zone where only affordable housing with extremely low and deeply low-income levels can be built: the i X 1 zone.
 But the zone doesn’t cover all of Skid Row, it squeezes affordable housing into the blocks East of San Pedro: between Alameda and 5th and 7th street.
 We want the expansion of the i X 1 zone to the existing Skid Row neighborhood boundaries: from Main to Alameda, and from 3rd to 7th street.